tuunanet/programming-practice/framework/django/djangoproject.com/README.md

 source .venv/Scripts/activate
 ```

-Then install django and some useful tools:
+Then install django and some other Python packages you need:

 ```bash
 pip install Django ipython